nens/cookiecutter-python-template/{{ cookiecutter.project_name }}/README.md

 ## Development installation of this project itself

+See [nens-meta's documentation](https://nens-meta.readthedocs.io) for an explanation of the config files like `.editorconfig` and tools like `pre-commit`.

 We use python's build-in "virtualenv" to get a nice isolated directory.
 You only need to run this once: